itsbenter/PortraitFrameVariations/README.md

-[Portrait Frame Variations](https://www.nexusmods.com/stardewvalley/mods/6899) adds selection of dialogue's portrait frame.
+[Portrait Frame Variations](https://www.nexusmods.com/stardewvalley/mods/6899) adds selection of portrait frames.
 They are displayed based on season and current happenings around the valley.
 Mod visual style is meant to blend in with the base game style.

 ## Contents